 By the time I had, the sun was out and the grey sky had cleared to blue.
-The air smelled of pines and was filled with colourful butterflies, and with the road much wider the drop was easily forgotten.
-It was flatter, too, with a couple of uphill sections, and although still gravel it didn’t feel as loose.
-I went at my own pace, and stopped berating myself for being so slow, enjoying the scenery and the sunshine, and determined to enjoy the rest of the trip.
+The air smelled of pine and was filled with colourful butterflies, and with the road so much wider the drop was easily forgotten.
+It was flatter, too, and there were even a couple of uphill sections.
+Although still gravel, the terrain didn’t feel as loose.
+I went at my own pace, and stopped berating myself for being so slow, focusing instead on enjoying the scenery and the sunshine, and determined to enjoy the rest of the trip.

-The last section was steep again, but headed downhill into the valley through a bright green woodland, so there was no sickeningly high drop to spin my head, and although I felt afraid I didn’t let it crush me.
+The last section was steep again, but headed downhill into the valley through a bright green woodland, so there was no sickening drop to spin my head, and while I still I felt afraid, I didn’t let it crush me.